uqfoundation/pyina/README.md

 More Information
 ----------------
 Probably the best way to get started is to look at the documentation at http://pyina.rtfd.io.
-Also see ``pyina.examples`` and ``pyina.tests`` for a set of scripts that demonstrate the configuration and launching of mpi-based parallel jobs using the *"easy map"* interface.
-Also see ``pyina.examples_other`` for a set of scripts that test the more raw internals of ``pyina``.
+Also see https://github.com/uqfoundation/pyina/tree/master/examples and ``pyina.tests`` for a set of scripts that demonstrate the configuration and launching of mpi-based parallel jobs using the *"easy map"* interface.
 You can run the tests with ``python -m pyina.tests``.
 A script is included for querying, setting up, and tearing down an MPI environment, see ``python -m pyina`` for more information.
 The source code is generally well documented, so further questions may be resolved by inspecting the code itself.
 Please feel free to submit a ticket on github, or ask a question on stackoverflow (**@Mike McKerns**).
 If you would like to share how you use ``pyina`` in your work, please send an email (to **mmckerns at uqfoundation dot org**).

 Important classes and functions are found here: